ucsd-ets/datahub-docker-stack/Documentation/architecture.md

 The project utilizes several technologies and libraries that are either publicly available or open-sourced.
 We use Github Actions for running the whole pipeline and building the Docker images.
-DockerHub is where the images are hosted.
+GHCR (packages within this repo) is where the images are hosted.
 [Doit](https://github.com/pydoit/doit) is the command-line interface that is used to execute tasks.
 And we use [Docker SDK for Python](https://docker-py.readthedocs.io/en/stable/) for interfacing with the local Docker engine and Python 3.8 to run the pipeline.
 For testing, we use pytest.